SF-WDI-LABS/installfest/mac-dev-tools/README.md

 ## Text Editor

 Our class will be using [Atom](editor-atom.md) as our preferred text editor.
-Please follow the installation instructions for:
+Please follow the installation instructions.

 ## Browser
 Our class will be using Chrome as our preferred browser.
 If you don't already have it, please follow the installation instructions for: